MicrosoftDocs/executable-docs/scenarios/azure-aks-docs/articles/aks/learn/quick-kubernetes-deploy-cli.md

 To manage a Kubernetes cluster, use the Kubernetes command-line client, [kubectl][kubectl]. `kubectl` is already installed if you use Azure Cloud Shell.
 To install `kubectl` locally, use the [`az aks install-cli`][az-aks-install-cli] command.

 1. Configure `kubectl` to connect to your Kubernetes cluster using the [az aks get-credentials][az-aks-get-credentials] command.
 This command downloads credentials and configures the Kubernetes CLI to use them.
+Then verify the connection to your cluster using the [kubectl get][kubectl-get] command.
+This command returns a list of the cluster nodes.

     ```azurecli-interactive
     az aks get-credentials --resource-group $MY_RESOURCE_GROUP_NAME --name $MY_AKS_CLUSTER_NAME
-    ```

-1. Verify the connection to your cluster using the [kubectl get][kubectl-get] command.
-This command returns a list of the cluster nodes.

-    ```azurecli-interactive
     kubectl get nodes
     ```